-A sneeze can be caused by irritation or tickles to
+A sneeze can be caused by irritation or tickles to the nose.

-might have to do a little bit of digging to see if anything
+you might have to do a little bit of digging to see if anything

 is wrong.
 Cats that sneeze without any other symptoms such as no

 their behavior or activity level, and so on might be suffering

 from an allergy or being irritated with air fresheners or

 cigarette smoke.
 However, if your cat displays other symptoms

 such as a runny nose and eyes in addition to his/her sneezing,

 he/she might be dealing with an upper respiratory infection.

 Can cats get colds?

-People generally catch colds that are
+People generally catch colds that are species-specific.
+Most

-could rest assured that the answer is almost always no.
+rest assured that the answer is almost always no.

-There are a couple of viruses that our feline
+There are a couple of viruses that our feline friends are

-kittens and under-vaccinated adults who have
+infections.
+However, kittens and under-vaccinated adults who have